 Kids have little digits and are also low.
 A few things come to mind below the line of sight of other shoppers with their carts.
 Furthermore, the levels of injuries range depending on the circumstances.

-Unfortunately, these numbers are likely small because they just count the numbers of children that visit the hospital as a result of such injuries.
-It does not include the names of children injured that convalesce at home.
+Unfortunately, these numbers are likely small because they count the numbers of children who visit the hospital due to such injuries.
+It does not include the names of children injured that heal at home.

 These figures are also partial, depending on age.
-All of these kids cited in the statistics are for children under the age of 15.
+All of these kids cited in the statistics are for children under 15.
 So this means that even more teenagers are injured each year and are not quantified.

 The types of injury vary.
 But all of them highlight the potential hazard of the carts, especially if they are not adequately secured.